Awguhst/ProtBERT-GNN-Binding-Affinity/README.md

 # Protein-Ligand Affinity Prediction with Hybrid GNN

 This repository contains a hybrid model for predicting the binding affinity between proteins and ligands using **Graph Neural Networks (GNN)** and **Transformer-based embeddings** (ProtBERT for proteins).
-The dataset was sourced from the Kaggle competition [Structure-free protein-ligand affinity prediction](https://kaggle.com/competitions/protein-compound-affinity), and we aim to predict the binding affinity from protein sequences and ligand SMILES strings.
+The dataset was sourced from the Kaggle competition [Structure-free protein-ligand affinity prediction](https://kaggle.com/competitions/protein-compound-affinity).

 ## What is Binding Affinity?